 Early Black Internet Pioneer

-Being a penniless student, some of the textbooks on Black British History that I needed to excel at my studies were rather pricey.
+Being a penniless student, some of the textbooks on Black British History that I needed to excel at my studies were rather y.
 I needed to hit the library, of course though, there were a limited amount of books available on this topic.
 My thoughts turned to the Internet, and whilst the internet was still young in those days, I felt sure that I’d find a wealth of information there.
 However, the truth of the matter was that most of the black history online at that time, was coming from the United States.

 “I decided that I’d make my own website”

 I decided that I’d make my own website dedicated to Black British history.
 The aim was to make something that might be of some use to other students studying similar courses.
 I never dreamed that all these years later, I’d still be writing the site.

 Back then, I didn’t really know anything about how to host a website.
-I didn’t even understand the importance of having a proper Domain names or url.
+I didn’t even understand the importance of having a proper Domain name or URL.

 So I found a website that offered free hosting, it was called Geocities.
 Geocities allowed anyone to create a homepage and host it on the Geocities servers.
 You could add in extra snippets of code to extend your website’s functionality.
 Some people added counters and Guest Books.
 I think the original URL of the site was something crazy like http://www.angelfire.com/ny/CoolLife